 About The Farm

 In 2017, we added solar panels that provide over 80% of the electricity for our house and farm - pumping water, refrigeration, and even charging our primary vehicle - a Chevy Volt.
+In 2020, we are taking a break from egg production and re-thinking our approach to protecting a laying flock from predators while giving them some space to roam.

 Peace of Prairie has been certified organic since 2014.
 The certification process requires strict record-keeping, a yearly fee, and a yearly inspection by a USDA authorized agent.
 For customers who feel strongly about the importance of organic methods, or those who are concerned about chemicals on their vegetables, this certification provides peace of mind.
 From our perspective, it forces us to pay closer attention to the details of our operation, which is never a bad thing.
 Also, while we try to hold ourselves to an even higher standard of land stewardship than organic regulations require, the term "organic" is a quick way to communicate to new customers that our produce is chemical-free.